 - 1. Unicellular motile form: Unicellular motile algae can move with the help of flagella - 2.
 Unicellular non-motile forms: These unicellular forms don't have flagella. - 3.
 Multicellular colonial forms: Many cells come together and forms colony and each cell of colony is capable of doing life processes. - Motile coenobial colony: A colony formed of definite number of cells arranged in a specific manner is known as coenobium. - Non-motile coenobial colony or coccoid form: Definite numbers of cells are closely attached together in specific manner and do not have flagella as locomotory organ. - Palmelloid form: cells are aggregated together in a gelatinous matrix of indefinite shape but the number of cells are not fixed as in the case of coenobium - Dendroid form: This is also a non motile colony of unfixed number of cells but differs from palmelloid form in having attachment of cells to the substratum - 4.
 Filamentous form: Filamentous thallus may be of indefinite length.
-The cells are attached end to end in a linear fashion and form a filament. - Unbranched filament Branched filament False branching - 5.
+The cells are attached end to end in a linear fashion and form a filament. - Unbranched filament: Simple unbranched filaments are found in many algal forms.
+They are either free living. - Branched filament: In this type of algal forms, filaments are branched - False branching: Two filaments generally come so close to each other that they appear to be branched but it is not actually branched. - 5.
 Siphonaceous form: The thallus is coenocytic non-septate, multinucleate siphon like structure. - 6.
 Heterotrichous form: This is a highly advanced type of thallus which is characterized by the differentiation of plant body into prostrate and erect system. - 7.
 Pseudo parenchymatous form: thallus which looks like parenchymatous but not a true parenchymatous form. - 8.
 Parenchymatous Form: Parenchymatous thallus organization is a modification of the filamentous habit; in which cell division occur in various directions to form parenchymatous structure.